grafana/grafana/docs/sources/enterprise/access-control/about-rbac.md

 - Editor
 - Viewer

 Each basic role is comprised of a number of _fixed roles_ that control the permissions a basic role has.
-For example, the viewer basic role contains the following fixed roles:
+For example, the viewer basic role contains the following fixed roles among others:

 - `fixed:datasources:id:reader`: Enables the viewer to see the ID of a data source.
 - `fixed:organization:reader`: Enables the viewer to see a list of organizations.